 The Pension Bureau eventually became the Department of Veterans Affairs, which relocated to new offices in 1930.
-The building then passed to the General Accounting Office, who occupied it until 1950.
-The GAO remodeled the space and converted the ground floor into glass ceilinged cubicles.
+The building then passed to the General Accounting Office, which occupied it until 1950.
+The GAO remodeled the space and converted the ground floor into glass-ceilinged cubicles.

 By the 1960s, the building was in a state of disrepair, and Congress considered demolishing it.
 The influential DC architect Chloethiel Woodard Smith proposed establishing an architectural museum.
 In 1980 Congress took up the idea and created the National Building Museum, which stands today, fittingly dedicated to the history and impact of the world’s architecture, engineering, construction, and design.

 It's free to enter the Great Hall and take a building tour.
 There's a small fee for visiting the Museum's exhibits.